Table of contents

 This allows for higher quality and longer duration videos (approximately 192 minutes, or 3 hours 25 minutes) on iPhone, Android, and the Web.
 For users with a slower internet connection, the maximum video size limit is still 2 GB, but the upload/download speed may vary.
 You may find that longer, higher-resolution videos will run into issues.

-As you likely already know, WhatsApp allows video files to be shared and played within chats.
-This feature also includes limited editing controls—like trimming a video’s length, muting the audio, or converting clips under 6 seconds into a GIF.
+While WhatsApp does include limited video editing controls—like trimming a video’s length, muting the audio, or converting clips under 6 seconds into a GIF—the video will still be compressed after your edits.

 When you share a link to a file in your cloud storage, you’re allowing the recipient to view and access the current version of the file that exists in your storage.
 This means that any changes you make will be visible to the recipient, even changes made after sending the link via WhatsApp.